San Francisco Disc Golf

 Disc golf review: our local course.

-San Francisco disc golf is relatively new.
-Local volunteers have created a fun and challenging disc golf course in Golden Gate Park.
+You can play disc golf in San Francisco, in Golden Gate Park.
+Local volunteers have created a fun and challenging disc golf course in the park.

 What is Disc Golf?